-2110●★ American Government - Review Level Grades 10, 11, 12 1 cro
+2110●★ American Government - Review Level Grades 10, 11, 12 1 credit

 This course presents a comprehensive study of national, state, and local government.
 Additional topics of study include law, economics, financial literacy, and current issues.
 Although the content and themes of the course is consistent with the American Government course described below, emphasis is placed on the mastery of skills.
 These skills include reading complex primary and secondary source text for comprehension and interpretation, written and oral expression, study skills, problem solving, and critical thinking skills.
 Students will learn skills and content that will help prepare them for future course work and assessments in secondary social studies.
 This course is recommended for students who have demonstrated a need for skill improvement as indicated by previous social studies coursework.
-This course fulfills the government graduation requirement.
+This course prepares students for the High School Assessment in American Government and fulfills the government graduation requirement.
 American Government Review may not be scheduled in all high schools.